Naming errors in Go

 func (c *Cbuf) Write(p []byte) (n int, err error)

-A return name such as outerr is okay, too, in my opinion if you’re checking for an error in a deferred function or if you have several variables named err in the function body.
+A return name such as outerr is acceptable, too, if you are checking for an error in a deferred function or if you have several variables named err in the function body.